bbqkees/Wemos-the-Clone-Wars/README.md

 My experience is that even when clones look identical, often they are not.
 Even if they have the same marking on the RF shield, they might have a different flash chip or LDO.
 Even if you buy the same article number from the same supplier again and again you might not always get the same boards.<br>
 Also if you buy these from Ebay, AliExpress, DX etc you almost never get the exact same board as is in the pictures.
 Most of the stores show an image of a board with an AI-Thinker module but you never get these.
 It's usually a 'generic' clone without a vendor ID.
 <br>
 Again, not all clones are bad.
-Most are fine.
+Most are fine for your simple hobby projects.
 I only had a few that had issues.<br>
+But wherever possible, just use the original as its only 1 Euro more expensive.

+### List description

 With the list below I want to make an overview of those different boards.<br>
 <br>
 With `esptool.py flash_id` you can get some ID's of the flash.
 These are listed as below:<br>